 Many parents choose to homeschool a child with special needs to provide a more tailored curriculum and target areas where they may struggle.
 Homeschooling special needs learners allows them to find their own pace and tackle big concepts with confidence.
+If you are planning on returning to school and need help or advice with an IEP, there are many local resources to help you during this different and somewhat more difficult Back-to-School period.
+Make back to school easy with schedules, fidgets and sitting wedges from NationalAutismResources.com.

 Parents often find that the homeschool environment allows their special needs kids to thrive.
 It can be overwhelming, but many homeschoolers find that kids with special needs or learning difficulties can soar when allowed to learn at their own pace and style.
 If you don’t already know, take time to assess your child’s learning style.
 Take time to talk to your kiddo and create a curriculum built around their interests to further engage them in tough subjects.